validatedpatterns/agof/README.md

 ## Entry Points

 This is a framework for building Validated Patterns that use Ansible Automation Platform (AAP) as their underlying GitOps engine.
 To that end, the framework has these deployment models (in increasing level of complexity):

+## Using the Containerized Installer vs. The traditional one

+As of AAP 2.4, the [containerized installer feature](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4/html/containerized_ansible_automation_platform_installation_guide/aap-containerized-installation) is in Tech Preview, but because of certain advantages it has over the traditional installer, AGOF will use it by default.

 ### "API" Install (aka "Bare")